stevenh6696/recipes/dessert/fruit_crumble.md

 ## Extra notes

 - Using reddit for easy crumble, Chef John for filling
-- Skipped lemon zest and cayenne, used all purpose flour instead of corn starch
+- Skipped lemon zest and cayenne, used all purpose flour instead of corn starch for berry filling
 - Used double for crumble since put some on bottom
-- Try other fillings next time